lihe/My_English_learning/README.md

 The interest is in the future because I am going to spend the rest of my life there.|7/15/2020 Fate makes relatives, but choice makes friends.|7/16/2020 Only you know what is best for you.|7/17/2020
+The greatest briliance in life lies not in never falling, but fall can always rise again.|7/18/2020

 ## Translation
 Translation|Date